marian-scientific/proposals/README.md

   * Planned schedule of all intermediate and final deliverables.
 Contract award preference will be given to proposals with aggressive schedules.
 Schedules must adhere to [MP02](https://github.com/marian-scientific/wiki/wiki/MP02-%E2%80%90-Schedule) and [MP03](https://github.com/marian-scientific/wiki/wiki/MP03-%E2%80%90-Punctuality).
   * Estimated budget for materials and labor.
 Contract award preference will be given to proposals with competitive budgets.
   * Efficient outline of the proposed solution to the problem outlined in the RFP.
 Contract award preference will be given to sensible and coherent action plans, especially those that are novel in nature [MP05](https://github.com/marian-scientific/wiki/wiki/MP05-%E2%80%90-Generation-over-Duplication).

+  Final terms of the contract award are subject to approval and may deviate from those listed in the proposal.